stat545ubc-2022/assignment-b3-wettengm/README.md

 For assignment B04, I decided to chose option C where I will be adding and editing my shiny app from assignment B03.
 The features I added to my shiny app from assignment B03 include:
 1. Aesthetics: Images of Vancouver and different theme
 2. Navigation tabs
-3. Plots for rainfall variable
+3. Plots for additional variable variable
 4. Download data buttons

 ## Accessing the app